GeForce 8 series: 8800 GT

 The 8800 GT, codenamed G92, was released on October 29, 2007.
-The card is the first to transition to 65 nm process, and supports PCI-Express 2.0.
-It has a single-slot cooler as opposed to the double slot cooler on the 8800 GTS and GTX, and uses less power than GTS and GTX due to its 65 nm process.
+This card is the first to transition to the 65 nm process, and supports PCI-Express 2.0.
+It has a single-slot cooler as opposed to the dual-slot cooler on the 8800 GTS and GTX, and uses less power than GTS and GTX due to its aforementioned 65 nm process.
 While its core processing power is comparable to that of the GTX, the 256-bit memory interface and the 512 MB of GDDR3 memory often hinders its performance at very high resolutions and graphics settings.
 The 8800 GT, unlike other 8800 cards, is equipped with the PureVideo HD VP2 engine for GPU assisted decoding of the H.264 and VC-1 codecs.
-Performance benchmarks at stock speeds place it above the 8800 GTS (640 MB and 320 MB versions) and slightly below the 8800 GTX.
-A 256 MB version of the 8800 GT with lower stock memory speeds (1.4 GHz as opposed to 1.8 GHz) but the same core is also available.
-Performance benchmarks have shown that the 256 MB version of the 8800 GT has a considerable performance disadvantage when compared to its 512 MB counterpart, especially in newer games such as Crysis.
-Some manufacturers also make models with 1 GB of memory; and with large resolutions and big textures one can perceive a performance difference in the benchmarks.
-These models are more likely to take up to 2 slots of the computer.

 The release of this card presents an odd dynamic to the graphics processing industry.
-At an NVIDIA projected initial street price of around $300, this card outperforms the ATI flagship HD2900XT in most situations, and even NVIDIA's own 8800 GTS 640 MB (previously priced at an MSRP of $400).
-The card, only marginally slower in synthetic and gaming benchmarks than the 8800 GTX, also takes much of the value away from Nvidia's own high-end card.
+With an initial projected street price at around $300, this card outperforms ATI's flagship HD2900XT in most situations, and even NVIDIA's own 8800 GTS 640 MB (previously priced at an MSRP of $400).
+The card, while only marginally slower in synthetic and gaming benchmarks than the 8800 GTX, also takes much of the value away from Nvidia's own high-end card.